 The popularity of turquoise has grown too with registrations increasing from 792 to 2718.
 Philip Nothard, consumer specialist for car valuation service CAP explained: “Just as new cars are increasingly configurable to the driver’s personal preference it makes sense that there is now a more diverse array of colours on the radar of today’s motorists.
 You can’t underestimate the power of ‘retro chic’ either in the world of consumer taste – and what could be more retro than having an orange or bronze car?”

 Although bronze might be popular, brown certainly isn’t.
 It was the big loser in 2016 with the number of cars sold in that colour falling by 40 per cent.
 Even so, it was still the ninth best seller.
 Silver also seems to have had its day.
 Between 2000 and 2008 it was the most popular colour among Britain’s car buyers.
-Now it’s sixth with just more than quarter of million cars sold in that colour.
+Now it’s sixth with just more than a quarter of million cars sold in that colour.
 That’s a third of when it was in its heyday.

 What about the basics?

 Two decades ago in 1997, blue was the most popular colour, followed by red and then green.
 Today, blue and red are fourth and fifth in the list, green is seventh.
-Between them they make up more than a quarter (28 per cent) of new cars sold.
+Between them, they make up more than a quarter (28 per cent) of new cars sold.
 Of that, green accounts for just 1 per cent.
 Blue and red are likely to retain their popularity because for many cars they’re one of the colours you don’t have to pay any extra for.
 Yellow appeared in the top 10 for the first time in three years, sneaking into 10th place and pushing mauve out.

-Which car and colour was most popular?
+Which car and colour were most popular?

 The most popular car/colour combination in 2016 was Britain’s best-seller, the Ford Fiesta in blue.
 It was followed by black Vauxhall Corsas and blue Ford Fiestas.
 The fourth most popular was the grey Volkswagen Golf, then Nissan Qashqai and Vauxhall Astra, both in black.
 The most popular white car was the country’s seventh best-seller, the Volkswagen Polo.